JCalderan/xebicon2019-spinnaker-handson/part2/exercise2/README.md

 An artifact matched successfully against an expected artifact is said to be "**bound**" to this expected artifact.
 This allows to reference expected artifacts in downstream stages, with the actual artifact being bound at runtime.

+> In an actual CI/CD setup using Spinnaker, you shouldn't be editing inplace manifest as we do in this hands-on, but rather pass manifest artifact to your pipeline from upstream pipeline or CI tool.
+We edit these manifests inplace here for demonstration purpose only.

 ## Automated Triggers
 This section allows you to configure [automatic triggers](https://www.spinnaker.io/guides/user/pipeline/triggers/).